shankstee/GifTastic/README.md

 Website that populates gifs from the Giphy API

 ## Deployment
-The application is deployed to Heroku: https://shankstee.github.io/GifTastic/
+This application is deployed to github pages: https://shankstee.github.io/GifTastic/

 ## How To
 - Click a button with a rappers name and see the top 15 gifs associated with that name.